JulienBacquart/MTW-MeSH-wiki/Running-Fuseki-server.md

     http://localhost:3030

-> The server needs to "warm-up" - load data into memory - which might take 10 minutes.
-Throw in some queries from the MTW ...
+> The server needs to "warm-up" - load data into memory - which might take up to 10 minutes